Fresno State vs. Nevada NCAA Football Odds, Plays and Insights | October 23, 2021

 Nevada Stats and Trends

-- Nevada has four wins against the spread in six games this season.
+- Nevada has played six games, with four wins against the spread.

-- The Wolf Pack have always covered the spread this season when underdogs by 3 points or more.
+- The Wolf Pack have always covered the spread this year when underdogs by 3 points or more.

 - Nevada's games this year have hit the over four times in six opportunities (66.7%).

-- In games that Nevada picks up over 312.3 yards, the team is 4-2 against the spread and 5-1 overall.
+- When Nevada piles up more than 312.3 yards, the team is 4-2 against the spread and 5-1 overall.

-- The Wolf Pack have turned the ball over three times, 10 fewer times than the Bulldogs have forced turnovers (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.